GoogleCloudPlatform/community/tutorials/iot-device-to-device/index.md

 Sometimes you want to have one device control another device.
-For example, lets say that you have a device (Device 1) that is a switch that reconfigures a second device (Device 2) to be on.
-In this scenario, you would want for a change on the first device (switch 1 on) to trigger a change on the second device (device 2 on).
+For example, lets say that you have a device (Device 1) that is a switch that reconfigures a second device (Device 2) to be "awake".
+In this scenario, you would want for a change on the first device (switch 1 set to "awake") to trigger a change on the second device (Device 2 set to "awake").

 One approach to triggering the configuration change is to: